CSRG-Group/dcs-notes.github.io/CSRGContributing/quiz.md

 ---
 layout: notes
-title: Contributor Tutorial
+title: QUIZ Contributor Tutorial
 ---

 This tutorial covers changing and adding questions to the JSON file for a tutorial on creating a pull request see see our tutorial [Generic tutorial here]()

 This tutorial assumes basic knowledge of JSON for a JSON tutorial see here [Generic Tutorial here]()

-# JSON schema
+## JSON schema

 json does not have a standard schema so for this tutorial